Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

-The Sun Wukong story is epic; too long and complex for this children’s story.
-So, I will primarily focus on his birth and early life, and up to the time when he was rescued by the Buddhist monk.
+The Sun Wukong story is epic, and it's too long and complex for this children’s story.
+So, I will primarily focus from his birth and early life, up to the time when he was rescued by the Buddhist monk.

 Sun Wukong's Powers and Weapons

 We will also review all his weapons and abilities that turn him into an invincible villain, and later, with the same weapons and superpower abilities, make him a righteous and good superhero.

 So, let’s find out who Sun Wukong is and why he is the Monkey King.

 Sun Wukong, unlike any other immortals, had a unique abnormal birth.
 He was born from an immortal stone egg that was found on top of Mount Huaguo, the Mountain of Flowers and Fruits.
 It was an enormous stone measuring more than 36 feet in height and 24 feet in circumference.

 There were no trees to shade and protect the stone but were nourished for a long time by seeds from Heaven and Earth.
 The sun, moon, and stars also provided essence to feed this immortal stone, which later became pregnant with a supernormal embryo.

 Birth of Sun Wukong

 After thousands of years of this divine nurturing, the egg finally splits open giving birth to a stone egg.
 It was a small stone about the size of a football and after exposure to the wind, it slowly turned into a stone monkey.
 It was only an ordinary monkey with no superpower, not just yet.
 He was skinny and about four feet tall.
 This is Sun Wukong, who will later be known as the Monkey King.